What the AI productivity step-function looks like — and the substrate that produced it

 In one paragraph:

 bstack is the body around the brain.
 Reasoning is saturating; the environment is the bottleneck.
-The 2026 paradigm rediscovered governance, harness engineering, and context engineering — three threads that all say "the work is in the substrate." bstack is one concrete answer: nine portable primitives that any agent-driven workspace can install, with formal stability budgets at the governance layer, reflexive rules that bind without rigidity, and a productive-wait pattern that recovers the time CI takes from your agent's life.
-We built it by using it to build it.
-It's open source.
-It's installable now.
+The 2026 paradigm rediscovered governance, harness engineering, and context engineering — three threads that all say "the work is in the substrate." bstack is one concrete answer: eleven portable primitives that any agent-driven workspace can install, with formal stability budgets at the governance layer, reflexive rules that bind without rigidity, a productive-wait pattern that recovers the time CI takes from your agent's life, worktree-hygiene discipline that keeps the tree clean across the PR lifecycle, and an empirical-feedback reflex that refuses to call work done until the agent has interacted with the deployed result.
+The chart near the top of this post is what the substrate produced when one operator turned it on.

-If you want to contribute, the gaps in §6 are real, scoped, and high-leverage.
+If you want to contribute, the gaps in §"What bstack doesn't solve yet" are real, scoped, and high-leverage.
 Especially the durable-execution and sandbox-integration ones — those would land in a single PR each and would close paradigm-level gaps.

 The thesis I'm willing to defend: the next decade of agentic work happens in workspaces that are themselves intelligent.
-Not because the model got smarter, but because the substrate did. bstack is one substrate.
+Not because the model got smarter, but because the substrate did.
+The contribution graph near the top of this post is what one operator's throughput looks like when the substrate is right. bstack is one substrate.
 Build a better one.
 Critique this one.
 But stop optimizing prompts in a system that drops state, never sleeps a CI loop, and accumulates worktree garbage.
 Build the body.

 Special thanks to the agents that built this with me.
 Their session transcripts are in ~/broomva/docs/conversations/, captured automatically by P1.
 The synthesis memory entry that drove this post is at project_bstack_paradigm_synthesis.md.
 Both will be checked at the start of the next session, and the next, and the next.